me-wsantos/python-pandas-ai/README.md

 ## PANDAS AI PROJETC
-## Desafio de projeto: Criando um Sistema Bancário com Python
 <br>
 <hr>

 ## Features

-- Integration of AI with pandas for advanced data manipulation.
+- Integration of AI with pandas for data manipulation.
 - Examples and test cases to demonstrate PandasAI functionality.
 - Easy-to-follow code for learning and experimentation.